bridgeth-1677352/bridgeth-1677352.github.io/resume.md

 - Graphic Design: Photoshop, InDesign,
 Illustrator

-- Interpersonal: Strong collaboration and leadership abilities, high levels of verbal and written communication
+- Interpersonal: Strong collaboration and leadership abilities, high levels of verbal and written communication, accepting of new ideas, attentive listener, and sociable